sano-jin/dlisp/README.md

 # DLisp
 _Experimental_

-A pure functional language features *Differential List*.
+A pure functional language features *Difference List*.
 - Do not be confused with an implementation of a Lisp dialect *written in D* (This is written in OCaml).